Updated May 15, 2023

 3. Inter-System Testing

 - This testing is done when an application is placed in a distributed area.
 And all placed integration happen.
 This testing is mainly done to check the flow of data from the hosted main system to other systems.

 - In short, we can say that “The testing of an interface between two or more application systems.”

 This decides: Documentation for the system is complete and accurate.
 Parameters and data are correctly passed between the two applications.

-- There are chunks of sets of test that transaction from one system to other system and vice versa is executing properly. crosschecks have happened and if an error happens then it gets corrected at that time.
+- There are chunks of sets of tests that transaction from one system to another system and vice versa is executing properly. crosschecks have happened and if an error happens then it gets corrected at that time.

-- This testing ensures data flow between application.
+- This testing ensures data flow between applications.